Ditectrev/Scrum-Master-I-PSM-I-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### What is a Development Team responsible for? (choose two)
+### When does a Developer become accountable for the value of a Product Backlog item selected for the Sprint?

-- [x] Resolving internal team conflicts.
+- [ ] During the Daily Scrum
-- [ ] Reporting productivity.
+- [ ] Whenever a team member can accommodate more work.
-- [ ] Selecting the Product Owner.
+- [x] Never.
+The entire Scrum Team is accountable for creating value every Sprint.
-- [x] Organizing the work required to meet the Sprint Goal.
+- [ ] At the Sprint Planning Event.

 **[⬆ Back to Top](#table-of-contents)**